Link-Belt Cranes: Link-Belt cranes and excavators in North America

+Today, Link-Belt sells its equipment worldwide through authorized distributors.
+These distributors handle sales, service, and technical support for the machines in their regions, while warranties are provided through the company.

+Link-Belt is best known for its cranes, which remain a core part of its business.
+Its excavators, sold under the LBX brand, have also gained a stronger presence in North America, particularly in Canada and the United States.

-Sumitomo later acquired full ownership of both joint ventures.
-It operates Link-Belt Cranes separately from LBX Excavators.
+Sumitomo Heavy Industries later acquired full ownership of both joint ventures and continues to operate Link-Belt Cranes separately from LBX Excavators.

-Current Products
+Current products

 Link-Belt Cranes currently produces a range of six crane categories (Rough Terrain, Telescopic Truck, Truck Terrain, All Terrain, Telescopic Crawler, and Lattice Crawler).